Birmingham – a city in the midst of a revolution, an uprising of local.

 Get your caffeine fix in one of our many fabulous independent coffee shops

-Visit one of our four Michelin Star restaurants (Manchester still has none, suck it Manchester!)
+Visit one of our five Michelin Star restaurants (Manchester only has one, suck it Manchester!)

 Revel in the glory of Birmingham’s street art – Digbeth, we love you

 Kit yourself out with some new street wear at Liquor Store